AjamAzamov/AjamAzamov/README.md

 I am Ajam from Uzbekistan and a graduate student of Tashkent University of Information Technologies.
 I am a backend devoloper and did some work belong to computer vision.
-I enjoy coding, playing chess end learning new stuffs.
+I enjoy coding, playing chess end learning new stuff.

 ### Skils and Experience